ytaragin/eko-wkshp/steps.md

 **Note:** You must use a tag with the container name such as prot-container:l1 so Kubernetes can find it locally.

 You will need create a helm template file for the protection service (creating a deployment and a service that exposes port 30004 as a NodePort.
 Use the namespace variable defined in the values.yaml file.
 Call your deployment protection and your service protection-svc.
 Add the file to the protection-workshop helm chart.
-Then use helm to upgrade our wkshp deployment with the new service.
+Then use helm to upgrade our  deployment called "wkshp" with the new service.

 ## Guidance